-The flame resistance of Nomex® fabric is not only built in—it helps manufacturers provide a lighter-weight, more comfortable garment.
-Nomex® fabric can help give workers outstanding thermal protection and provide the added benefit of lightweight breathability.
+The flame resistance of fabrics made with Nomex® IIIA is not only built in—but it also helps manufacturers provide a lighter-weight, more comfortable garment.
+Fabric made of Nomex® IIIA can help give workers outstanding thermal protection and provide the added benefit of lightweight breathability.